Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-German chocolate fudge process shot of ingredients being mixed together in a bowl
+chocolate chips, milk, vanilla being mixed together in a bowl

 STEP ONE: While the fudge is chilling, whisk together the heavy cream, egg yolks, and sugar in a medium-sized saucepan.